 Offloading devices covered by BC PharmaCare

 BC PharmaCare helps pay for offloading devices.
-Offloading devices are foot orthotics and adaptive shoes that help people recover from diabetic foot ulcers.
+Offloading devices are foot orthotics and adaptive shoes that help people recover from diabetic and neuropathic foot ulcers and prevent recurrence.

 On this page: